Impossible (game show): Final

 The three remaining contestants compete directly against one another, answering a series of open-ended questions on the buzzer.
 Each is given 10 lives to start the round; a correct answer takes one life from both opponents while a wrong answer takes one from the contestant who buzzed in.
-Some of the questions are themselves impossible (e.g. "In which decade of the 20th century was Pablo Picasso born?" – he was born in 1881, during the 19th century).
-Correctly identifying an impossible question costs both opponents two lives; however, if a contestant either tries to answer an impossible question, incorrectly identifies a possible question as impossible, or does not answer immediately after buzzing-in, they lose two lives.
+Some of the questions are themselves impossible (e.g. "Which European city hosted the 1996 Summer Olympics?" – they were hosted in Atlanta, which is in North America).
+Correctly identifying an impossible question costs both opponents two lives; however, if a contestant either tries to answer a question when it is impossible or incorrectly identifies a possible question as impossible, that contestant loses two lives instead.
+If a contestant does not answer immediately when they buzz in, they lose a life on a non-impossible question and two lives on an impossible question.
 Contestants who lose all their lives are eliminated from the game; the last one remaining advances to the £10,000 Question.

 £10,000 Question

 The last remaining contestant is asked one question in a randomly chosen category and shown nine answers; three each of correct, wrong and impossible.
 The contestant has 10 seconds to choose three answers and wins the £10,000 jackpot if all three are correct.
 They win the daily prize pot if any of their choices are wrong but none are impossible, and nothing at all if they choose an impossible answer.

 If a blind or visually impaired contestant reaches this round, the host reads one answer at a time and the contestant says "yes" or "no" to indicate whether they believe it to be correct.

 During Series 1, contestants who missed the question were asked a second one under the same rules.
 This format was dropped at the start of Series 2, giving only one chance to win any money.

 The format was further altered in Series 4 in that the departing contestant was no longer replaced, leaving that seat empty for subsequent episodes.
 The batch of contestants would also stay for one week instead of two like in previous series.

 The jackpot is presented onstage as a giant exclamation mark containing 10,000 £1 coins.
 When a contestant wins it, a hatch in the bottom opens and the coins drain into a hopper underneath.